-Home » Blog » Corporal Punishment Should Be Abolished In Schools
+Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

-Cover Image for Corporal Punishment Should Be Abolished In Schools
+Cover Image for Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 Corporal punishment, also known as physical punishment or physical discipline, is the act of using physical force to inflict pain as a means of punishing the misbehaviour of students.